-If you’re just learning about Project SEARCH, the first step is to contact us at ProjectSEARCH@cchmc.org.
+If you’re just learning about Project SEARCH, the first step is to gather as much information as you can by exploring this website, and then contact us at ProjectSEARCH@cchmc.org

 Once you’ve got a good grasp of the Project SEARCH model, the next step is to identify your partners.
-You’ll need to have these groups represented and on board to begin the program:
+You’ll need to have these groups represented and on board to begin the program (if you are outside of the United States, the organizational make-up will be different, but these functions must be represented on your team):

-- Education: School District, Career Technical School, Educational Service Center, etc.
+- Education: (School District, Career Technical School, Educational Service Center, community college, etc.) provides an instructor, employability skills curriculum and student interns.

 The third step is to coordinate a local meeting with all the partners represented.
 Give an overview of the program and ensure support from all partners.